douglashill/KeyboardKit/README.md

 ## Requirements

 Xcode 14.1 or later is required.
-KeyboardKit supports iOS 13 onwards on iPad, iPhone and Mac Catalyst (both scaled and optimised). tvOS is not supported.
+KeyboardKit supports iOS 13 onwards on iPad and iPhone and macOS 11 onwards with Mac Catalyst (both scaled and optimised). tvOS is not supported.
+The framework builds for visionOS, but this platform has not been tested.

 ## Installation